the paratheatre workings

 Antero:

 Oh, I love conforming … to my own will!
-Yes, I’m very obedient and conforming – but I have made some choices in my life about what to conform to and to obey.
-I find obedience and conformity to be virtues … but context is everything.
-The question is obeying what?
+Yes, I’m very obedient and conforming – but I have made some choices in my life about what to obey.
+Context is everything.
+Obedience and conformity can be virtues with the right context.
+The question to ask is "obeying what?"
 The actual ability to obey is a virtue.
-When I say conformity and obedience are virtues, this can be quite misunderstood!
-I find them as virtues in and of themselves but it’s the context that’s important.
-And the context in which I find them to be virtuous is when a person finds a way to conform to his or her own sources of energy, intelligence, their own intuition and instincts.
-These are all worthy sources for applying the virtue of obedience.
+When I say conformity and obedience are virtues, this can be easily misunderstood!
+I find them as virtues when a person finds a way to conform to his or her own sources of energy, will and intelligence, intuition and instincts.
+These are all worthy sources for developing the virtue of obedience.

 Jessica: It’s a conformity that fosters autonomy.